xanous/react-bootstrap-counter/readme.md

 ![alt tag](http://manojsinghnegi.com/img/ezgif-3871712982.gif)

 react-bootstrap-counter uses bootstrap and font-awesome for styling so don't forget to include them.
+You can inlude your own glyph if you do not want to use the default plus and minus from Awsome font-awesome

 ```html
 <link rel="stylesheet" type="text/css" href="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/3.3.7/css/bootstrap.min.css">